Q. Who are the instructors?

 Q. Do campers ride English or western?

-A. The Camp Friendship equestrian programs are all English riding of the hunt seat discipline.
+A. The Camp Friendship equestrian programs are all English riding of the hunt seat discipline, but campers with experience in all disciplines are welcome!

 Q. Do the horses get time to relax?